Spiking GS: Towards High-Accuracy and Low-Cost Surface Reconstruction via Spiking Neuron-based Gaussian Splatting: Experiments

 \section{Experiments}

-Our training framework is developed on 3DGS~\cite{kerbl20233d} with flattened Gaussians~\cite{dai2024high} as primitive and customized CUDA kernels\footnote{For parameters setup and training details, please refer to the appendix.}.
+Our training framework is developed on 3DGS~\cite{kerbl20233d} with flattened Gaussians~\cite{dai2024high} as primitive\footnote{For parameters setup and training details, please refer to the appendix.}.

-\textbf{Evaluation metrics and datasets.} To evaluate the accuracy of the 3D surface reconstruction, we use the Chamfer distance as the metric~\cite{dai2024high,huang20242d,liao2024spiking}.
-We also report training time and the number of Gaussians (noted as \#G) to evaluate the efficiency of our method.
-We test our method in 8 scenes from NeRF-Synthetic dataset~\cite{mildenhall2021nerf}, 6 scenes from Dex-NeRF dataset~\cite{ichnowskidex}, and 15 scenes from DTU dataset~\cite{jensen2014large}.
+\textbf{Evaluation metrics and datasets.} We test our method in 8 scenes from NeRF-Synthetic dataset~\cite{mildenhall2021nerf}, 6 scenes from Dex-NeRF dataset~\cite{ichnowskidex}, and 15 scenes from DTU dataset~\cite{jensen2014large}.
 These datasets include both synthetic and real-world scenes.
+To evaluate the accuracy of the 3D surface reconstruction, we use the Chamfer distance as the metric~\cite{dai2024high,huang20242d,liao2024spiking}.
+To evaluate the rendering quality, we use the standard PSNR, SSIM, and LPIPS metrics and report the results on NeRF-Synthetic and Dex-NeRF datasets on the test set.
+We also report training time and Gaussians' number (noted as \#G) to evaluate the efficiency of our method.

 \textbf{Baselines.} We compare our method's performance with one NeRF-based neural surface reconstruction method (Spiking NeRF~\cite{liao2024spiking}, noted as ``SpNeRF'') and five Gaussian-based surface reconstruction methods (\ie, 3DGS~\cite{kerbl20233d}, SuGaR~\cite{guedon2024sugar}, G-Surfel~\cite{dai2024high}, 2DGS~\cite{huang20242d}, and GOF~\cite{yu2024GOF}).
 To further evaluate the training and storage efficiency, we compare our method with two compression methods (\ie, Compact-3DGS~\cite{lee2024compact}, denoted as ``C3DGS'', and HAC~\cite{chen2024hac}).